ssbc/ssb-fixtures/README.md

 ## TODO

+- Store other accounts with their secret too, to recover private messages
 - Run tests in CI
 - Publish first fixture in GitHub releases, from CI hopefully
-- Store other accounts with their secret too, to recover private messages
 - Generate channel messages
 - Private threads (currently all private messages are "root")
-- Generate "updated" fixture to simulate a second resync